uncodedlb/waprolb/README.md

 The Web and Application Professionals (WAPRO) website is based on, [Jekyll-now](https://github.com/jekyll/jekyll) which is also based on ([Jekyll](https://github.com/jekyll/jekyll)).
 This repo is for our website, http://wapro.lbtech.org, and for communication within the group.
 New posts are in the `_posts` folder, in markdown format.

-We follow the [Ubuntu Code of Conduct](http://www.ubuntu.com/about/about-ubuntu/conduct).
-Please take a moment to review.
+We adhere to the Code of Conduct based on the [Contributor Covenant](http://contributor-covenant.org), version 1.0.0, available at [http://contributor-covenant.org/version/1/0/0/](http://contributor-covenant.org/version/1/0/0/)

 Want to contribute ideas, design, fixes, enhancements, or just a place to work on some shared code?
 Join us.
 How?
 [Post an issue in the queue](https://github.com/lbtech/lbtech.github.io/issues) and request access.
 Any member can then give you full access to the LBTech organization on github to help out or share.